openedx-unsupported/devstack/docs/troubleshoot_general_tips.rst

 Missing Module
 --------------

 Occasionally, you'll get errors like 'Cannot import name Name from module xyz'.
 This usually happens because the code and the image are out of sync.
-To fix this, first make sure you have the latest images and the latest code:
+To fix this, first make sure you have the latest images and the latest code.
+These instructions are written using the LMS as an example.
+Replace lms with studio, credentials, discovery, etc. as appropriate.

 #.
-Run ``make dev.stop.my-service`` from devstack
+Run ``make dev.stop.lms`` from devstack
 #.
-To update your image, you can run ``make dev.pull.my-service`` from devstack.
+To update your image, you can run ``make dev.pull.lms`` from devstack.
 #.
 To get the latest code, you can run ``git fetch && git pull`` from the head of the code repository.
 If you are working on a branch, you may need to rebase it onto the latest master or main.
 #.
-From devstack, run ``make dev.up.my-service`` and ``make dev.logs.my-service``
+From devstack, run ``make dev.up.lms`` and ``make dev.logs.lms``
 #.
-If the import error is still there, run ``make dev.shell.my-service`` and then, from within the service container, run ``make requirements``
+If the import error is still there, run ``make dev.shell.lms`` and then, from within the service container, run ``make requirements``
 #.
-After doing this, it may Just Work or you may need to restart the service with ``make dev.restart-devserver.my-service`` (run from devstack)
+After doing this, it may Just Work or you may need to restart the service with ``make dev.restart-devserver.lms`` (run from devstack)